BlastSlimey/shapezipelago/README.md

 - Show sender on printjson messages

 ### APWorld Qol
-- add 180 rotator to item group
+- add 180 rotator and storage to item groups
 - chaining extractor as alternative to normal extractor in logic

 ### Gameplay